bhargavsai-lingampalli/prime-numbers/README.md

         count+=1;
      }
 ```
-- To count the number of prime numbers printed the `count` is increased by 1.
+- after printing each prime number the `count` is increased by 1

 ***Thanks for watching.***
 ## License